 Frequently Asked Questions

-• Our fellowships are for students in years 11, 12, or 13 who have not yet started university and who live or study in the UK.
-Students on a gap year are also welcome.
+Our fellowships are for students aged 15-19 who have not yet started university and who live or study in the UK or Ireland.

 However, all applicants will be offered to participate as Independent Learners and given access to use our online learning platform for self-paced exploration.
-Furthermore, up to 100 Finalists per programme will be invited to join our talks with high-impact professionals and some of our community conversations.

 In this way, while our most exceptional applicants will receive a higher level of support, discussion, and recognition, everyone who is interested in the programme (and meets our eligibility criteria) will be able to participate in some way.
 So there really is no downside in applying!

-• We’re primarily looking for applicants who are:
+We’re primarily looking for applicants who are:

 (1) Ambitiously altruistic — we will be discussing ideas and tools for how you can contribute to ambitious aims like preventing human extinction or steering the course of history towards a more positive future.